Call 24/7 For Treatment

 Call (877) 855-0765 for 24/7 help with treatment.

 Northwood Health Systems Ohio County Outpatient is a methadone clinic in Ohio County, WV.
-It is situated at 2121 Eoff Street, 26003 zip.
-Northwood Health Systems Ohio County Outpatient provides outpatient methadone/buprenorphine or naltrexone treatment, intensive outpatient treatment and outpatient treatment.
-Northwood Health Systems Ohio County Outpatient provides relapse prevention from naltrexone, naltrexone administration and suboxone prescription.
-Other than methadone treatment, Northwood Health Systems Ohio County Outpatient offers substance use education, health education services and marital/couples counseling.
-Northwood Health Systems Ohio County Outpatient provides medication assisted services to women and men.
+It is located at 2121 Eoff Street, 26003 zip.
+Northwood Health Systems Ohio County Outpatient provides outpatient detoxification, regular outpatient treatment and intensive outpatient treatment.
+Northwood Health Systems Ohio County Outpatient provides relapse prevention from naltrexone, suboxone prescription and buprenorphine maintenance.
+Other than methadone treatment, Northwood Health Systems Ohio County Outpatient offers individual counseling, marital/couples counseling and hepatitis education, counseling and support.
+Northwood Health Systems Ohio County Outpatient provides medication assisted treatment to men and women.

 Services such as intervention, counseling, relapse prevention, behavior therapy and other support services are commonly found in methadone clinics throughout West Virginia.
 A methadone clinic may be part of a larger addiction treatment center, and as such, may have all of the services found in Ohio County drug rehabs.